 \subsection{Exact PMBM posterior for sets of tree trajectories}

-Tree trajectories are born independently following a PPP (\ref{eq:PPP_new_tree_trajectories}), and each tree trajectory moves independently of the rest following a Markovian process with single-tree transition density (\ref{eq:transition_density_tree_all}) and probability of survival $p^{S}(X)=1$.
+Tree trajectories are born independently following a PPP (\ref{eq:PPP_new_tree_trajectories}), and each tree trajectory moves independently of the rest following a Markovian process with single tree transition density (\ref{eq:transition_density_tree_all}) and probability of survival $p^{S}(X)=1$.
 The measurement model has a multi-Bernoulli form (\ref{eq:measurement_model_trajectory}) with PPP clutter.
-These models correspond to a standard multi-object dynamic model \cite{Mahler_book14} and a measurement model of the type in \cite{Angel21}, being the underlying single-object space the tree trajectory space.
+These models correspond to a standard multi-object dynamic model \cite{Mahler_book14} and a measurement model of the type in \cite{Angel21}, being the underlying single object space the tree trajectory space.

 Therefore, the posterior and predicted densities are PMBMs and are obtained via the recursion in \cite{Angel21} with the single tree trajectory space and integrals (see Section \ref{sec:Problem-formulation}) instead of the single target ones.
 That is, the density of the set of all tree trajectories at time step $k$ given the sequence of measurements up to time step $k'=\left\{ k,k-1\right\} $ is a PMBM of the form \cite{Angel21}